Depechie/depblog/content/posts/2021-05-26-XF-Staggered-view/index.md

 When developing mobile apps, you'll often find different design trends that look great and sometimes you even want to adopt some of those trends in your own apps.

 For me one of those iconic design trends that I always wanted to try out in an app, was the staggered view.
-I you look at any kind of portfolio website template or go search for photo related mobile app designs, the staggered view will for sure be featured multiple times!
+If you look at any kind of portfolio website template or go search for photo related mobile app designs, the staggered view will for sure be featured multiple times!

 The overall look and feel is shown in the following image: